 https://forum.duet3d.com/topic/734/

-Duet 3, Duet 2 WiFi/Ethernet revision 1.04 or later, Duet 2 Maestro: you can connect the output of the sensor directly to the Z-probe IN pin.
+Duet 2 WiFi/Ethernet revision 1.04 or later, Duet 2 Maestro: connect the output of the sensor directly to the Z-probe IN pin.

 Duet WiFi/Ethernet revision 1.03 or earlier: Connect the output wire of the sensor to the cathode of a diode, and the anode of the diode to the Z probe IN pin.
 The diode should preferably be a small-signal Schottky diode such as BAT43 or BAT85, but a small signal silicon diode such as 1N4148 works for some people.